chavgun97/Petsy-Mobile/README.md

 ## Contact

 For further information or inquiries about the Petsy project, feel free to reach out to Mykola Chavhun at [chavgun97@gmail.com].

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----
-*This README.md is based on the provided project documentation and prepared for GitHub presentation.*